 - A valid API access key pair (Access Key ID and Secret Access Key) configured for your organization.
 See Get Started with AI Object Storage for setup instructions.

-- A CKS cluster where your workload will run.
+- A CKS cluster where your workload runs.
 Your workload must run inside a CoreWeave CKS cluster to reach the LOTA endpoint at

 http://cwlota.com. - An S3-compatible client, such as AWS CLI, boto3 (Python), or s3cmd, installed and configured for CoreWeave AI Object Storage.